TheBevyFlock/bevy_new_2d/README.md

 <details>
   <summary>Linux dependencies</summary>

-If you are using Linux, make sure you take a look at Bevy's [Linux dependencies](https://github.com/bevyengine/bevy/blob/main/docs/linux_dependencies.md).
+If you're using Linux, make sure you take a look at Bevy's [Linux dependencies](https://github.com/bevyengine/bevy/blob/main/docs/linux_dependencies.md).
 Note that this template enables Wayland support, which requires additional dependencies as detailed in the link above.
 Wayland is activated by using the `bevy/wayland` feature in the [`Cargo.toml`](./Cargo.toml).